Annex-Engineering/Annex-Engineering_User_Mods/Printers/All_Printers/Rudis1261-XBox_Lan_KeyStone_Plate/README.md

 - Solid Top/bottom layers (4+)
 - Layer height .20mm

+### Notes
+- You will need to use the standoffs to get it to fit.
+- It is a bit of a tight fit, it's to be expected.
+- The screen should be sandwiched in there fairly well.

 ### Getting the screen and touch to rotate

 Edit `/boot/config.txt` with your favourite text editor and add this section to it: